 Folate is now listed using the unit mcg DFE (Dietary Folate Equivalents).
 This is the amount of mcg folate ÷ 0.6 = [Amount in mcg DFE].
 800 mcg ÷ 0.6 = 1333 mcg DFE.
 New labels of 800 mcg of folate will now be reported as 1,333 mcg DFE.
 This new measurement system came out of a debate between labeling folic acid and folate and almost became FAE (Folic Acid Equivalent).

-The section turned out to be the most interesting of the FDA report because genetic polymorphisms are now part of the discussion.
+The section turned out to be the most interesting because genetic polymorphisms are now part of the discussion.
 Concerns were brought up regarding the labeling of folate versus folic acid, and how this could make drug companies the only source of methylfolate for people with polymorphisms in the MTHFR gene.
 MTHFR and DHFR polymorphisms were discussed, and how “defects can be found in as many as 44 percent of North American Caucasians and over 50 percent of Italians” and “for individuals who have mutations impacting MTHFR or other genes relating to folate metabolism, the comments said there is a distinct possibility of building up too much unmetabolized folic acid thereby potentially increasing the risk of cancer, heart disease or stroke.
 Consequently, a substantial segment of the population needs to consume folate rather than folic acid and would not be able to process dietary supplements containing folic acid.”

 The research actually shows that the frequency of the C677T polymorphism of MTHFR in the Caucasian population is 12% homozygous and up to 50% heterozygous.
 The homozygous genotype has been found to be particularly common in northern China (20%), southern Italy (26%), and Mexico (32%).
 Many studies have found issues with folic acid that you can read about here and here.